Barack and Francois in show of 'bonhomie' at White House

 Hollande could not resist the urge to join this line of conversation when it was his turn to speak.

 "Well, "I have four children," he said.
 "So that makes it even more difficult for me to make any choice at all.
-But we're not trying to be anyone's favorite."
+But we're not trying to be anyone's favourite."

 (Additional reporting by Roberta Rampton; Editing by Eric Walsh)